Choosing The Perfect Pearl

-It is often said that ‘beauty is in the eye of the beholder’… and this is so true with Australian South Pearls.
+It is often said that beauty is in the eye of the beholder, and this is so true with Australian South Pearls.
 Being a natural gem each pearl is unique.
 Its natural features, or ‘virtues’ align to allure you towards a particular piece.
-Or does it... as it is often also said that ‘the pearl chooses you’!
+As it is often also said that the pearl chooses you!

 Unlike diamonds, there is no universal system for grading pearls.
 Different producers have their own systems in place, however, the grading of pearls is always based on the combination of five virtues: size, shape, colour, complexion and lustre.